austinrtn/ZigClient/README.md

 This tool allows for simple GET server request, as well as create sepearate threads for SSE EventListeners.

 ## Setup
-First, run this command in your project:\n
+First, run this command in your project:

 `zig fetch --save https://github.com/austinrtn/ZigClient/archive/refs/tags/v0.1.0.tar.gz`

 Next, copy and past this into your `build.zig` file: